 Graphic Tees

 When we’re traveling in foreign countries, I avoid graphic t-shirts for the most part.
 However, they’re perfectly intertwined with surfing culture and the laid-back vibes in Hawaii.
-So go ahead and throw on your favorite graphic tee and some board shorts.
+So throw on your favorite graphic tee and some board shorts.

 Dress Shirt & Chinos